 Because the lifetime allowance reduced to £1.5 million in April 2012 a new fixed protection was introduced.
 You can't have fixed protection if you have either primary protection or enhanced protection.
 With fixed protection your lifetime allowance is fixed at £1.8 million.

-The maximum tax-free lump sum you can take on retirement is the lesser of:
+The maximum tax-free lump sum you can take on retirement is the lowest of:

 25% of the capital value of your L G P S benefits, or